15 Best Places to Live in Texas in 2024

 • Bike Score: 45

-San Antonio offers a slower lifestyle and is a champion of Texas culture, with locals that take pride in its small-town feel.
-Our research shows that San Antonio offers a lower cost of living compared to the largest cities in Texas, though the job market isn't as robust, even with substantial population growth.
+One of our editors' favorite U.S. cities, San Antonio offers a slower lifestyle and beautiful architecture.
+Locals take pride in its small-town feel, even as San Antonio is growing.
+Our research shows that San Antonio offers a lower cost of living compared to the largest cities in Texas, though the job market isn't as large, even with substantial population growth.
 With that said, if you have a military background, you’re in luck, as San Antonio’s military and defense are among its leading industries.

-The city also boasts a large Hispanic and Mexican population with incredible food.
+The city is home to a large Hispanic and Mexican population who have helped to make San Antonio an incredible foodie town.
 You'll find plenty of great places to eat near San Antonio's prized attraction — the River Walk.
-One of our favorite places in all of Texas, the River Walk runs through downtown and is lined with a sea of restaurants, bars, and shops, offering the perfect place for a scenic morning jog or a lively night out.
+A favorite destination for visitors and residents alike, the River Walk runs through downtown and is lined with a sea of restaurants, bars, and shops.
+It offers the perfect place for a scenic morning jog or a lively night out.

 San Antonio River Walk at Night